 - A rubber wiper scrapes another thin layer of metal powder across the parts, and the lasing process is repeated.

 - Once complete, the nearly finished part is removed from the build chamber.
 The build supports are removed, and the parts may then be further processed per customer requirements.

 That is essentially DMLS.
-As in every other 3D printing process, part quality is very dependent on a sound build strategy.
+As in every other additive manufacturing process, part quality is very dependent on a sound build strategy.
 For starters, DMLS requires support structures to hold features in place as the part is being built.
 Without them, flat areas may curl—a T-shape would turn into a Y, a dinner plate would become a pie tin.
 For the most part, Protolabs customers can leave support placement to the DMLS experts, but should understand that unsupported surfaces do tend to warp during the build, and secondary post processing will be needed to saw, grind, or machine those supports away.

-DMLS Tolerances and Surface Finish
+Tolerances and Surface Finish on Metal Additive Parts

 Part tolerance is another design consideration.
 High-resolution DMLS builds at a layer thickness of 0.0008 in.
 (0.02mm) and can produce quite accurate parts, with tolerances to +/- 0.003 in.
 (0.076mm), part features as small as 0.006 in.
 (0.152mm), and surface finishes similar to that of a sand casting.
 If you require a smoother finish, Protolabs offers a number of finishing operations, including bead blasting, hand polishing, and painting.

 For those concerned about the metallurgical properties of laser-sintered parts, don’t be.
 DMLS uses laser power to actually melt individual metal particles.
 Each pass of the beam overlaps the previous one and re-melts the layer directly underneath, merging the metal into a homogenous mass that’s 99 percent as dense as conventionally formed materials.